inkline/inkline.io/content/docs/components/progress.md

 ---
-title: Progress - Inkline
+title: Progress
 description: A custom component for displaying progress with support for stacked progress bars.
 ---

 # Progress
 ## A custom component for displaying progress with support for stacked progress bars.

-Progress components are built with two components: a wrapper `<i-progress>` and at least one `<i-progress-bar>`.
+Progress components are built with two components: a wrapper `<IProgress>` and at least one `<IProgressBar>`.
 You can set the width of a progress bar by setting its `value` property.

 ::ContentTabs
 #preview